 - Don’t get too close.
 One of the best ways to set off an explosive situation is to step into somebody’s personal space.
 It feels threatening to the person you do it to and if he’s already looking for an excuse to punch you, that will do the trick.
 What’s more, you are moving into a distance where you’re very much at risk of getting knocked out.
 More on this in my “How not to block a punch” post.

 - Don’t touch him.
 I have a very simple rule, nobody but my girlfriend gets to touch me at will.
 Anybody else needs to earn that privilege.
 If I don’t know you and you touch me, then I’ll act on it.
-What happens next depends on how you made contact and the context we’re in, but there will be an action from my part.
-Simply because touching somebody is either a test to see if you’ll defend your boundaries or it is a set up for the attack.
-Either way, the result of me allowing that touch is something bad for me so I always act on it.
-Now this doesn’t mean you have to go ninja-commando on somebody tapping your shoulder to give you back the wallet you just dropped… Part of self-defense training is learning to react appropriately to situation and scaling your reactions up or down is a skill you should focus on.
+What happens next depends on how you made contact and the context we’re in, but there will be an action on my part.
+With thugs and criminals, a touch is often used as a test to see if you’ll defend your boundaries or as a setup for an attack.
+Either way, the result of me allowing that touch is something bad for me, so I prefer to act on it.
+This doesn’t mean you have to go ninja-commando on somebody tapping your shoulder to give you back the wallet you just dropped… Part of self-defense training is learning to react appropriately to situations and scaling your reactions up or down is a skill you should focus on.
 That said, no matter how much you want to poke your finger in somebody’s chest or make contact in any other way, don’t.
 It is a surefire way to start a fight as it will invariably trigger a response along the lines of “Don’t you fucking touch me!” and then it all escalates from there.

 In many ways, these tips are just common sense.
 It’s not rocket science, nor am I saying anything revolutionary.
 But it might serve as a reminder to those who, for whatever reason, are a little out of tune with the realities of violence and how fights actually happen.

 Now as promised, the story about what triggered this post: